marotipawar/maroti-selenium/README.md

 # MyWebDriver Interface

-- MyWebDriver interface containing browser specifice operation method.
+- MyWebDriver interface containing browser specifice operation methods.
 - It is use to implemented classes can perform operation on web element.
 - It is customiz same as WebDriver interface.
 - We can easilly implement on our class and use specific functionality.